henriksu/pybs/README.md

 pybs
 ====

-A library for computing with trees and B-Series.
+A library for computing with trees and B-series.